FASD is an umbrella term

-Alcohol reduces fertility, increases the risk of miscarriage and causes brain damage and birth defects [1].
-Prenatal exposure to alcohol can cause cognitive damage, learning disorders and mental retardation, as well as behavioral disorders such as ADHD and autism.
-Poor motor coordination is common.
-Difficulty with judgment and under-standing social situations contributes to long term outcomes such as unemployment, psychiatric illness, and criminality [2].
-Even moderate drinking or a single binge can cause permanent damage [3 4 5].
-The severity of FASD depends on factors such as the level of exposure, the developmental stage of the fetus [6]. and nutritional status of the mother [7].
+Even moderate drinking or a single binge drinking episode can cause permanent damage [3 4 5].
+The severity of FASD depends on factors such as the level of exposure, the developmental stage of the fetus [6] and nutritional status of the mother [7].

 The prevalence of FASD has not been studied in all areas of the world.
 Diagnosis requires special medical expertise, so many cases are missed or misdiagnosed [8].
 In the US, the prevalence of FASD is estimated at 1% [9], in Italy at 2 to 4% [10], and even higher in South Africa [11] and Russia [12].
+FASD is the most common inborn chronic disease.

 Children with FASD are more likely to grow up in foster care, and youth with FASD are 19 times more likely to be incarcerated than youth without FASD [13].
-In a population exposed to alcohol in utero, educational achievement was lower, while broken relationships and unemployment were higher [5].
+IIn a population exposed to alcohol in utero, educational achievement was lower, while broken relationships and unemployment were higher [5].
 Prenatal exposure to alcohol has thus been termed a “poverty trap” [14].

 There is no cure for FASD, but it can be prevented.
 The incidence of FASD can be reduced by public information campaigns, support of pregnant women, and clear preconception advice [15].